portsip/portsip-pbx-ha-guide/doc/deploy-portsip-pbx-en.md

 ./create_pacemaker_resources.sh  pbx02 pbx03  192.168.1.100
 ```

-Now you can use your browser to open the URL http://192.168.1.100:8888 or https://192.168.1.100:8887 to configure your PBX.
+Now you can use your browser to visit http://192.168.1.100:8888 or https://192.168.1.100:8887 to configure your PBX.

 # Frequently used commands

-## Check PBX status
+## Checking PBX status
 ```
 ./bin/pbx-status
 ```
-## Restart pbx
+## Restarting PBX

 ```
 ./bin/pbx-restart
 ```
-## Update pbx
+## Updating PBX
-In case the pbx02 is node2, pbx 03 is node3.
+In this case the pbx02 is node2, and pbx 03 is node3.
 The 123456 is password for PortSIP PBX DB, you can use other words as your password.
-The **portsip/pbx:12** is the new version which need update to.
+The **portsip/pbx:12** is the new version to be updated to.

 The 192.168.1.100 is the virtual IP you used.

-If you get failed in this step, you can repeat below command until success.
+If you fail this step, you can repeat below command until success.

 Perform below command on pbx01:

 ```
 ./bin/pbx-update pbx02 pbx03 192.168.1.100 123456 portsip/pbx:12
 ```